 Each patient’s therapy varies depending on their scan results, symptoms, and abilities.
 If you have issues affecting your upper neck, we’ll likely do some therapy exercises for the tongue because those muscles actually help stabilize the neck.
 We’ll often do exercises that work several systems at once, such as both vision and balance at the same time.

 To make treatment as effective as possible, patients engage in supervised aerobic activity multiple times per day.
 Cardio exercise results in the Post Exercise Cognitive Boost (PECB): an increase of neurotransmitters in your brain that helps develop and promote healthy neurovascular coupling.
 Thanks to the PECB, your brain will be better able to tackle the challenges we give you in therapy and more disposed to neuroplasticity.

 Neuroplasticity is at the heart of why this treatment approach works.
 The multidisciplinary exercises we use challenge multiple parts of your brain, pushing it to use more effective pathways to accomplish increasingly difficult tasks in therapy.

-At the end of the week, every patient gets a second fNCI scan so we can see how well their brains progressed.
+At the end of the treatment period, every patient gets a second fNCI scan so we can see how well their brains progressed.
 The average improvement on the second scan is 77%!
 If patients keep up with the homework we give them after treatment, they typically improve further at home.

 If you’d like to discuss your injury with someone from our team, sign up for a consultation.